PoisotLab/ms_svd_networks/manuscript.md

 interacting species are split into two sets (or interacting groups) and along different dimensions in the interaction matrix.
 Thus, columns in the matrix represent one group (or type) of species and rows represent the other group of species involved in the interaction.
+Because SVD gives similar results on the matrix and its transpose, it captures the complexity of both sides of the system at once.

 ## Estimating complexity with rank deficiency